timrogers/devnest-android/README.md

 whether you want to create web applications or even native applications using...
 - [PhoneGap](http://github.com/sintaxi/phonegap) - this is used to convert the web application into a native Android application for publishing on the Android Market.
 This is a really brilliant project, in that it also supports other platforms such as iPhone, Palm WebOS and Blackberry.
 An iPhone version of this project is already [published on GitHub](http://github.com/timrogers/devnest-iphone).

+### What is the _resources directory for though?

+That directory just contains the screenshots that I've uploaded to the Android market.
+Nothing exciting, just thought it might be a good idea to include them in the spirit of openness!

 What should I do with this?
 ---------------------------